The Generalized Langevin Equation with a power-law memory in a nonlinear potential well: Introduction

 and is geometrically ergodic, in the sense that the law of the process converges to the stationary distribution exponentially quickly (see, for example, \cite{mattingly2002ergodicity, cooke2017geometric, herzog2017ergodicity, pavliotis2014stochastic} as well as \cite{conrad2010construction, grothaus2015hypocoercivity} for related results).
 Birkoff's ergodic theorem in turn implies

 for any $f \in L^1(\pi)$.
 Ultimately, we are interested in whether or not such a property holds for viscoelastic diffusion in a nonlinear potential well.

 In order to model the memory effects arising in viscoelastic diffusion, physicists have long employed the generalized Langevin equation (GLE), which adds a memory kernel $K: \rbb \to \rbb_+$ and a stationary Gaussian process $\{F(t)\}_{t \in \rbb}$ to the Langevin dynamics \eqref{eq:langevin}.
-In particular, the GLE in a potential well $\Phi$ has the form
+In particular, the GLE in a potential well $\Phi$ can be written formally as